antistud/CoFoundSite/docs/about.md

 [Join The Network](/network)

-# The Accelerator
+# The Program

 Developing a startup is not an easy task.
-So much to do and so little time to get it done.
 We help founders prioritize what steps to take next and walk them through the first four months of developing an idea into a startup.
 The path is designed to setup new startups and founders for success preparing them to scale up and grow fast.
 [Learn More](/idea)

 [Submit Your Idea](/idea ":class=button") [Get Connected](/contact ":class=button")